PyThaiNLP/classification-benchmarks/README.md

 ## [wisesight-sentiment](https://github.com/PyThaiNLP/wisesight-sentiment)

 Performance of [wisesight-sentiment](https://github.com/PyThaiNLP/wisesight-sentiment) is based on the test set of [WISESIGHT Sentiment Analysis](https://www.kaggle.com/c/wisesight-sentiment/).
 Codes can be run to confirm performance at this [notebook](https://github.com/PyThaiNLP/wisesight-sentiment/blob/master/competition.ipynb).

+**Disclaimer** Note that the labels are obtained manually and are prone to errors so if you are planning to apply the models in the benchmark for real-world applications, be sure to benchmark it with **your own dataset**.

 | Model               | Public Accuracy | Private Accuracy |
 |---------------------|-----------------|------------------|